Cross-Connection Control & Backflow Prevention Program

 Facility Owners: See Important Information to the right for testing and inspection information.

 A cross-connection is a direct arrangement of a piping line that allows the potable water supply to be connected to a line that contains a contaminant.
 An example is the common garden hose attached to a sill cock with the end of the hose lying in a cesspool.
 Other examples are a garden hose attached to a service sink with the end of the hose submerged in a tub full of detergent, supply lines connected to bottom-fed tanks, supply lines connected to boilers.

 What is Backflow?

 The city looks for potential risks to the water distribution system via annual inspection of all commercial, industrial, and non-single family residences (townhomes and apartments) properties.
-If the plumbing system inside of your building were built to code, these risks will be well-managed.
-However, older buildings may need to be brought up to current plumbing requirements.
+If the plumbing system inside of your building were built to code, these risks would be well-managed.
+However, older buildings may need to be upgraded to current plumbing requirements.

-Additionally, all commercial, industrial, and non-single family residences (townhomes and apartments) are required to have approved backflow device installed and tested annually to stay in compliance with the city’s Cross-Connection Control & Backflow Prevention Program.
+Additionally, all commercial, industrial, and non-single-family residences (townhomes and apartments) must have approved backflow devices installed and tested annually to comply with the city’s Cross-Connection Control & Backflow Prevention Program.

-Backflow preventers or cross-connection devices are required by Thornton city ordinance 74-156.
-Operational tests by a Certified Backflow Technician must be conducted on all required backflow prevention assemblies at installation and at least annually thereafter.
-Test results must be submitted online at Backflow Solutions, Inc. prior to the annual test due date.
+Backflow preventers or cross-connection devices are required by Thornton City Ordinance 74-156.
+Operational tests by a Certified Backflow Technician must be conducted on all the necessary backflow prevention assemblies at installation and at least annually after that.
+Test results must be submitted online at Backflow Solutions, Inc. before the annual test due date.